bitcoin-apps-suite/bitcoin-email/README.md

 This project is licensed under the **Open BSV License v4** - see the [LICENSE](LICENSE) file for details.

-Copyright © 2025 THE BITCOIN CORPORATION LTD (UK Company No. 16735102)
+Copyright © 2025 The Bitcoin Corporation LTD (UK Company No. 16735102)

 ### Key License Terms:
 - ✅ **Open Source**: Free to use, modify, and distribute
 - ✅ **Commercial Use**: Permitted and encouraged
 - ✅ **BSV Required**: Must use Bitcoin SV blockchain
-- ✅ **Attribution**: Must credit THE BITCOIN CORPORATION LTD
+- ✅ **Attribution**: Must credit The Bitcoin Corporation LTD
 - ❌ **BTC Support**: Not permitted (BTC has been terminated)
 - ❌ **Lightning Network**: Deprecated and not supported

-## 🏢 About THE BITCOIN CORPORATION LTD
+## 🏢 About The Bitcoin Corporation LTD

 We are the officially registered company working to restore Bitcoin to its original vision.
 As the legal entity behind Bitcoin's governance, we have:
 - Terminated BTC for failure to scale